 - terminate the relationship without further liability where Parex determines, in its sole discretion, that continued service would expose it to legal, regulatory, or reputational risk;

-- refrain, in accordance with Applicable Law, from disclosing to the Merchant the reasons for any such action or the fact that a report has been made to a regulator.
+- refrain, in accordance with Applicable Law, from disclosing to the Client the reasons for any such action or the fact that a report has been made to a regulator.

 9. Prohibited business and activities

-The Merchant shall not use the Services in connection with any of the following categories, without prejudice to additional prohibitions set out in the Merchant Agreement:
+The Client shall not use the Services in connection with any of the following categories, without prejudice to additional prohibitions set out in the Client Agreement:

 - any activity that violates Applicable Law, including fraud, money laundering, terrorist financing, evasion of sanctions, or tax evasion;